Hema Singh

 Hema Singh is an Indian professor and actress.
 Her first role was at the age of 11 in the soap opera Kyunki Saas Bhi Kabhi Bahu Thi.
+She played a politician in the film Kaun Kitne Paani Mein (2015).
 She later attended the National School of Drama (NSD) in New Delhi.
-After doing some freelance work as an actress, she became a professor at NSD.
+After doing some freelance work as an actress, she became an associate professor at NSD.
 One of her most prominent roles is that of Imarti Devi in the television series Kairi — Rishta Khatta Meetha.
+She played the role of Jhumri in Kanjoos Makhichoos (2023).